mila-iqia/mila-docs/docs/Userguide_running_code.rst

     salloc

-will start an interactive job on the first node available with the default resources set in SLURM (1 task/1 CPU).  ``srun`` accepts the same arguments as ``sbatch`` with the exception that the environment is not passed.
+Will start an interactive job on the first node available with the default resources set in SLURM (1 task/1 CPU).  ``srun`` accepts the same arguments as ``sbatch`` with the exception that the environment is not passed.